ray5fjdeci/ray5fjdeci.github.com/_posts/2017-07-18-vc-ico-idea.md

   that pulled me into the mesmerizing world of cryptocurrency ICOs.
 ---

-So after a few conversations with a friend, and due to the apparent explosion of interest in ICOs in the past few months, I decided to give ICOs a shot.
+So after some conversations with a few friends, and due to the apparent explosion of interest in ICOs in the past few months, I decided to give ICOs a shot.
 There was no long-term plan here &mdash; I simply wanted to move quickly and run a test to see if it's actually possible to raise a bunch of money for a project.
 The project itself didn't matter so much &mdash; to quote Miley Cyrus: "it's the climb".

-## Tool of choice

-I used [Notion](https://notion.so) for planning and documenting everything.
-It works great &mdash; mostly like a Google Doc with nested pages &mdash; and so here's what that looked like:
+I knew I'd be sharing the experience later on, so I used [Notion](https://notion.so) for planning and documenting everything.
+It works great &mdash; mostly like a Google Doc with nested pages.
+Here's what that looked like:

 ![Notion - Blockchain ICO plan](/assets/notion-blockchain.png)

+I ported everything over here, so you can just read along.

 ## The Plan